 Removing the tea after the recommended steep time stops the brewing process while you wait the tea to cool to a pleasant temperature.

-Don’t squeeze the tea leaves or tea bag (unless you like bitter tea), since this will release extra tannins, which gives your tea an astringent taste.
+Don’t squeeze the tea leaves or tea bag, since this will release extra tannins, which gives your tea an astringent taste.

 - Serve and enjoy